avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

   Figure 9.
 Map of cholera cases in London in 1854 made by the doctor John Snow during the 3rd historically recorded cholera pandemic.
 Cholera cases are highlighted in black.
 The Broad Street pump is indicated with a red dot.
 Image credit: Adapted by A. Coghlan from the original map made by John Snow in 1854, obtained from wikipedia.

 Snow's very thorough cholera outbreak investigation, which he published in 1855 (`Snow 1855`_), is still considered an excellent example of how accurate and informative data, and careful data analysis, are extremely important for making good public health decisions.
 Later in this course, we will be analysing data from more recent cholera outbreaks, using different data sources than John Snow had (e.g. whole genome sequencing data).
-However, our goals will be the same as those of John Snow, that is, to carefully collect and analyse data to inform good decision-making for cholera public health.

 .. _Snow 1855: https://www.gutenberg.org/ebooks/72894